 I’m a native of Illinois but have spent my life in many homes, from New Orleans to South Korea.
 I received my MFA in Creative Writing from the University of South Carolina in Columbia, SC, and after traveling the world for almost two years, I’m now based in Richmond, VA, where I work as a full-time writer, editor, and consultant.

-Besides writing and reading, in my spare time, I like to hike in the mountains, attempt new yoga poses, and make up songs on my piano, and play sax in a community band.
+Besides writing and reading, in my spare time, I like to hike in the mountains, attempt new yoga poses, make up songs on my piano, and play sax in a community band.

 Find me on Twitter: @AlexisStratton

 Check out my travel blog: You Are (Queer) Here

 Note: This is the personal website of Alexis Stratton; the opinions contained here are solely my own and do not represent the views or endorsements of any organizations or businesses with which I may be affiliated.